sequoiaheightsms/sequoiaheightsms/README.md

-# Sequoia Heights MS LLC
+# SequoiaIT LLC

 ## About Us

-Sequoia Heights MS LLC is a veteran-owned technology solutions provider based in Merced County, CA. We are committed to empowering local ag businesses and government agencies with state-of-the-art technology solutions that enhance operational efficiency and sustainability.
+SequoiaIT LLC is a veteran-owned technology solutions provider based in Merced County, CA. We are committed to empowering local ag businesses and government agencies with state-of-the-art technology solutions that enhance operational efficiency and sustainability.
 Our mission is grounded in delivering excellence, fostering innovation, and ensuring the highest security and reliability standards.

 ## Our Services